Alexander the Great in Islamic tradition

 Silver tetradrachm of Alexander the Great shown wearing the horns of the ram-god Zeus-Ammon.

 Alexander the Great was a king of ancient Greece and Macedon who forged one of the largest empires in world history.
 Soon after his death, a body of legend began to accumulate about his life and exploits.
 With the Greek Alexander Romance and its translation into numerous languages including Armenian, Syriac, Arabic, Persian, Ethiopic, and more, an entire genre of literature was dedicated to the exploits of Alexander in both Christian and Muslim realms.
-Alexander was also the one most frequently identified with Dhu al-Qarnayn (Arabic: ذو القرنين; lit.
-"The Two-Horned One"), a figure that appears in Surah Al-Kahf in the Quran, the holy text of Islam, which greatly expanded the attention paid to him in the traditions of the Muslim world.
+Alexander was also the one most frequently identified with Dhu'l-Qarnayn (ذو القرنين, lit. 'the Two-Horned One'), a figure that appears in Surah al-Kahf in the Quran, the holy text of Islam, which greatly expanded the attention paid to him in the traditions of the Muslim world.

 Arabic tradition

-Most Islamic exegetes and commentators have identified the Quranic figure of Dhu al-Qarnayn (lit.
-'The Two-Horned One') with Alexander the Great.
+Most Islamic exegetes and commentators have identified the Quranic figure of Dhu'l-Qarnayn (lit. 'the Two-Horned One') with Alexander the Great.
 Following this, Alexander would quickly feature prominently in early Arabic literature often as Alexander, and his name would be closely tied with the Two-Horned title.
 There are many surviving versions of the Alexander Romance in Arabic that were written after the conquest of Islam.
 It is also thought that pre-Islamic Arabic versions of the Alexander Romance may have existed.